ECMA-334 C# Language Specification9.4.4.5: String literals |

 three";

-The type of a string-literal
+The type of a string-literal is string.

 Each string literal does not necessarily result in a new string instance.
 When two or more string literals that are equivalent according to the string equality operator (14.9.7), appear in the same assembly, these string literals refer to the same string instance.